 Your Chevrolet Beretta may be powered by a strong engine.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that's ready to get you to 200,000 miles and beyond.
 But if you can’t brake, it might as well be scrap metal.
 If you notice your brakes are squeaking or not working well, don’t wait!
 Safe driving is difficult when your brakes are anything but their best.
 Plus, ignoring your brake problems can result in more damage and higher brake repair bills.
 For example, rotors start to warp and become damaged when completely worn brake pads exceed their lifespan, and the metal-to-metal grinding may compromise other healthy parts.
 We can help you steer clear of further brake damage.
 Visit Firestone Complete Auto Care for the right brake repair for your 1992 Chevrolet Beretta.
 We offer a variety of brake services like brake pad/shoe replacement, brake rotor/drum refinishing, brake fluid exchange/bleeding, and wheel cylinder and brake caliper installation.
 Schedule a brake service and repair appointment for your Chevrolet Beretta.

 You rely on your Chevrolet Beretta to get you where you need to be.
 We’re ready to help when something goes wrong or to help stop a problem in the first place.
 Choose one of the services below and make an appointment for 1992 Chevrolet Beretta repairs.